cwjh1002/Update-Checker/README.md

-Version-Checker
+Update-Checker
 ===============

-For Version Checker of EfeGear.
+For Update Checker of EfeGear.

 %EfeGear%1.7%EfeGear%
 %Fishkg%6.1%Fishkg%